nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 ##### Linux

-Insert the card and check the name of the device (usually something like `sdb1`).
+Insert the card and check the name of the device (usually something like `sda`).

 ```
 sudo fdisk -l
 ```

-In this tutorial we will call our SD card `mysd`, but do change the name so that it matches yours. **Be aware that this name can change if you unplug your SD card and plug it back in.**
+In this tutorial we will call our SD card `sda`, but do change the name so that it matches yours. **Be aware that this name can change if you unplug your SD card and plug it back in.**

 You should now unmount the card.

 ```
-sudo umount /dev/mysd
+sudo umount /dev/sda
 ```

 Now create the image using `dd`.
 This operation is quite slow.

 ```
-sudo dd if=raspberry_lifespan.img of=/dev/mysd
+sudo dd if=lifespan_raspberry.img of=/dev/sda bs=100M
 ```

 You can monitor progress in Ubuntu 16.04 and above using

 ```
-sudo dd if=raspberry_lifespan.img of=/dev/mysd status=progress
+sudo dd if=lifespan_raspberry.img of=/dev/sda status=progress bs=100M
 ```

 #### Windows